gaperez64/gaperez64.github.io/_posts/2025-03-05-talk-jvdbussche.markdown

 # Registration
 Participation is free, but registration is compulsory.
-Make sure to fill in ...
+Make sure to fill in [this form](https://forms.gle/Ypi9VF64NuNGD7gK9).

 # References and Related Reading
 * [On the primitivity of operators in SPARQL](https://www.sciencedirect.com/science/article/abs/pii/S002001901400057X)